yufanli98/MSBA6330TrendsMarket/README.md

 ![alt text](https://github.com/yufanlifrieda/MSBA6330TrendsMarket/blob/main/Project%20Structure%20%26%20EDA/Dashboard.jpg)

-# Target audience:
+# Target audience
 The target audience of our analysis would be digital music service firms and their stakeholders who would be interested in preventing customer churn.

-# Big Data Tools Used:
+# Big Data Tools Used
 Ingestion, ETL, exploration, Analysis: AWS S3, Databricks(Spark)<br>
 Visualization: AWS quicksight

+# Instructions to run the scripts
+Sparkify_code.ipynb is the first script that needs to be run.
+This script performs the data pre-processing, feature engineering & model building.
+Stream.ipynb is the second script that has to be run.
+It assumes that the customer churn model is already built from the previous script & implements streaming analysis using the churn model.

 # Reference
 1.https://github.com/CapAllen/Sparkify<br>